Joshsumers/FFXIVDiscordBot/README.md

 Discord Bot whos primary goal is to assist with finding the best options for you to spend your currencies on and turn them into gil.
 More features to come soon as requested.    for information related to his bot / script plus contact Pseudechis on discord.
 -----------------------------------------------------------
 <b> Current command is !gps [scriptype] [quantity] </b>
+<b> if the scrip type is two words then it needs to be in quotation marks as well <b>
 <b>The scrip types available are as follows:  </b>
 orange crafter
 orange gatherer